-· Alternative Sentencing: alternative sentencing not only allows a criminal defendant to avoid serving jail time but in some cases it may allow the defendant to avoid a criminal record.
+Alternative sentencing not only allows a criminal defendant to avoid serving jail time, but in some cases, it may also allow you to avoid a criminal record.
 Alternative sentencing typically requires a defendant to plead guilty to the crime.
 The prosecutor, defense attorney, and the court then agree on a sentence that does not involve jail.
-It may instead include things such as house arrest, work release, or community service, for example.
+It may instead include house arrest, work release, or community service, for example.

 It is important to note that not all alternate sentences result in avoiding a criminal record, but your attorney may be able to negotiate on your behalf.

 In this type of program, the defendant agrees to reimburse the victims for any harm the crime caused, in exchange for a dismissal of the charges.
 Typically, a victim compromise program only applies in certain nonviolent misdemeanor cases.
 A judge must approve your participation in this program.
 Therefore, if you are a repeat offender, you may not be eligible for a victim compromise program.

 The prosecutor must agree to any of these solutions, and it may need court approval.
 Plus, these options are not available to every criminal defendant.
 Usually, first-time offenders who can show the prosecutor and the judge that there is a good reason that they are deserving of mercy, or that there is a strong likelihood that they will not commit a crime again, have the best chances of avoiding a criminal record after an arrest.

 Your chances of participating in a program like those above will also increase with the help of an experienced criminal defense attorney.
 Attorneys know how these programs work, and they are experienced negotiators.
 Before simply pleading guilty to try and “move on” from your case, think about the long-term ramifications of having a record and discuss your options with an attorney.

 Were You Arrested?